Felipe Luciano: Early life

 Felipe Luciano was born "Phillip" in 1947 in Spanish Harlem and was raised by his mother, Aurora, who was a devout Pentecostal Christian.
 Luciano describes the public housing project where they lived as "the craphole of the world," saying, "no one ever placed as his or her first choice on the Housing Authority application, 'Brookline Projects.'"
 He feels that his childhood was cut short, in large part due to the absence of his father.
 At age 12 he became part of a gang called the Canarsie Chaplain Division, which was made up of "guys who would go hard if forced to, but would rather look good, go to school, and talk to the ladies."
 Of his early adolescence he says, "I went buck wild — gangs, screwing around, getting high, I got involved in all that stuff," but he also recalls the bonds between members of the gang as being defined by "true, everlasting love."

 When Luciano was 16, he initiated a fight with a member of a different gang who had attacked his brother.
 The fight resulted in the target being fatally stabbed, though not by Luciano himself.
 Nevertheless, Luciano was convicted of manslaughter and served two years in prison.
-Some understanding of Luciano's feelings about his incarceration may be gleaned from a speech he gave in 2010 at the commencement ceremony for inmates receiving bachelor's and associate's degrees from the college program at Sing Sing Prison.
+Some understanding of Luciano's feelings about his incarceration may be gleaned from a speech he gave in 2010 at the commencement ceremony for inmates receiving bachelor's and associate degrees from the college program at Sing Sing Prison.
 Speaking to the graduates, he said, "Prison is the place where faith is tested.
 You are here because you were there.
 But if you pass this, you are good to go."
 This conviction is likely based on Luciano's own experience.
 Following his release, he attended Queens College as a political science major, joined The Last Poets, and co-founded the New York chapter of the Young Lords.
 (It was during this time that he changed his name to Felipe, a move that can be understood as a means of emphasizing his Puerto Rican identity).
 Later, he had a successful career as a journalist and television and radio show host, and continues to be a well-respected public figure today.